Skip to main content

 How do I set up a Zano wallet?

-1. Go to the Apple/Play store or download from zano.org/downloads.
+1. Go to the Apple/Play store or download from zano.org/wallets.

 2. Create a wallet by following the steps in the app.